-Tutors are requested to forward all assignments via email to the families of their tutor group each Monday morning.
+CAL's home learning approach encourages close contact between staff, parents and students via email and phone calls.
+Tutors play a central role in distance learning.
+Tutors forward assignments via email to the families of their Tutor group each Monday morning.
 They should request that parents or students acknowledge that assignments have been received.
 If no reply after one day, the tutor checks with parents via email or phone.
 Generally, parents do reply immediately but older students may not be so responsive.